ethansaurusrex/CS35L-Low-Level-Refactoring-Tutorial/README.md

 This is a small practice example where we will walk through the process of refactoring some cluttered code as well as writing a suitable Makefile for the refactored files.
 This will give you some practice for Lab 5 where we will complete a similar task, yet more complex task.

-To start download the 5 files, main.c, linked_list.h, linked_list.c, stack.h, and stack.c.
+Start by cloning the repository into your own workspace.

+You'll notice 8 files and 1 folder:
+-`main.c`
+-`linked_list.h`
+-`linked_list.c`
+-`stack.h`
+-`stack.c`
+-`compile.txt`
+-`Makfile`
+-`solutions`
+-`README.md`

-Opening the files you'll notice that linked_list.h and stack.h contain nothing but some header guards and comments while their respective .c files contain just comments.
-Navigating to the main.c you'll find some overly-commented code describing the linked list and stack implementations.
+Opening the files you'll notice that `linked_list.h` and `stack.h` contain nothing but some header guards and comments while their respective .c files contain just comments.
+Navigating to `main.c` you'll find some overly-commented code describing the linked list and stack implementations.

 ## Basic Code Overview